vedph/cadmus-doc/migration/graph/mappings.md

 ### Sample Data

 Our data here come from a Cadmus part.
-Its serialized form (stripping out some unnecessary clutter) essentially is an array of two event objects, with their properties.
-The first event has type `person.birth`, the second has type `person.death` (these types come from a [thesaurus](../../models/thesauri)).
+Its serialized form (stripping out some unnecessary clutter) essentially is an array of two event objects, with their properties:

+- the first event has type `person.birth`;
+- the second has type `person.death`.

+>Both these event types come from a [thesaurus](../../models/thesauri).

 ```json
 {